seperman/deepdiff/docs/delta.rst

 Delta
 =====

-DeepDiff Delta is a directed delta that when applied to t1 can yield t2 where delta is the difference of t1 and t2.
+DeepDiff Delta is a directed delta that when applied to t1 can yield t2 where delta is the difference between t1 and t2.
 Delta objects are like git commits but for structured data.
-You can convert the diff results into Delta objects, store the deltas and later apply to other objects.
+You can convert the diff results into Delta objects, store the deltas, and later apply to other objects.

 .. note::
     If you plan to generate Delta objects from the DeepDiff result, and ignore_order=True, you need to also set the report_repetition=True.